tuanquynet/javascript-fundamentals/prototype/index.md

 ```
 <!-- js-console -->

-## Attach a method directly to the instance to override its prototype
+## Attach a method directly to `this` object to override its prototype
 ```javascript
 function User(firstName, lastName) {
     this.firstName = firstName;